Last fiscal year, more than 70,000 gifts totaling

 Finishing college was very important to me, especially after I became a single parent of four kids with no financial support to help me raise my family.
 The Tepper Scholarship was an affirmation that all my hard work was paying off, and that I would continue to succeed at school with this type of financial support to remind me of my goal of graduating."

-Sports Management
+Sports Industry

 An estate gift helps UCCS students tee up for the future.